intel/intel-device-plugins-for-kubernetes/cmd/gpu_plugin/README.md

 ### Testing the plugin

 We can test the plugin is working by deploying an OpenCL image and running `clinfo`.
+The sample OpenCL image can be built using `make intel-opencl-icd` and must be made available in the cluster.

 1. Create a job: